 Realistic practice makes perfect.

-Practice doesn't make perfect.
+Practice doesn’t make perfect.
 Realistic practice makes perfect.
-Practice in an environment that mimics the conditions of the actual examination day.
+Practice in an environment that mimics the conditions of the actual exam day.
+Wake up early, go to the library, time each section, time your breaks, and pack a lunch to eat just like you will during the real test.Practice doesn't make perfect.
+Realistic practice makes perfect.Click To Tweet

-- They’ve rewritten their curriculum and sections of their books in response to feedback from students who took the actual exam.
+- They’ve rewritten their curriculum and sections of their books in response to feedback from students who took the new MCAT.

-Kaplan’s The MCAT channel
+Kaplan’s MCAT channel

 The Starting Line: Kaplan’s Tuition Assistance Program

-They offer up to 60% tuition assistance based on financial need.
+- They offer up to 60% tuition assistance based on financial need.

-- Do you want to become part of a community and learn from those who have come before you or are you willing to try it on your own and find your way through?
+- Do you want to become part of a community and learn from those who have come before you, or are you willing to try it on your own and find your way through?